 I think this would make a perfect vegan birthday cake recipe with sprinkles on top!

-Do you love vegan cakes?
 Check out my Vegan Coconut Cake recipe.
 It’s a go-to favorite, especially for birthdays!
 Or how about my vegan Chunky Monkey Cake?
 It’s made with bananas, peanut butter and chocolate, a triumvirate of favorite flavors!

-Both of these cakes also offer delicious frosting options too.
+All of these cakes also offer delicious frosting options too.

 I hope you love this recipe as we do!
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!